Age of Lake Tahoe: 2 million years

-However, water releases are not permitted when the lake surface level falls below the natural rim at 6,223.’
-The lowest lake level on record (measured since 1900) was 6,220.26’ on Nov.
+However, water releases are not permitted when the lake surface level falls below the natural rim at 6,223’ (1,897 m).
+The lowest lake level on record (measured since 1900) was 6,220.26’ (1,896 m) on Nov.
 30, 1992.

-The University of California, Davis, operates the Tahoe Science Center, which monitors, among other things, the clarity of Lake Tahoe.
+The University of California, Davis, operates the Tahoe Environmental Research Center, which monitors, among other things, the clarity of Lake Tahoe.
 Clarity has been measured since 1968 and was first recorded at 102.4’.

-Lake Tahoe’s Discovery
+Lake Tahoe’s discovery

 The first recorded discovery of Lake Tahoe by white explorers was on Feb.
 14, 1844, when John Charles Frémont and Charles Preuss spotted the lake from atop Red Lake Peak.
 The lake went through several names before it was officially named Tahoe in 1945.